November 29, 2017

 These advances in surgery, radiation therapy, and systemic therapy only serve to highlight the rapid improvements in lung cancer therapies, and multiple clinical trials are underway to continue to push the efficacy, safety, and quality of life of novel therapies for lung cancer.

 Authors: Nikhil G. Thaker, MD is a Radiation Oncologist at Arizona Oncology’s St. Mary’s and Green Valley offices.
-Shamudheen Rafiyath, MD is a Medical Oncologist/Hematologist at Arizona Oncology’s St. Mary’s and Safford offices.
+Shamudheen Rafiyath, MD is a Medical Oncologist/Hematologist at Arizona Oncology’s St. Mary’s office.